catseye/SixtyPical/README.markdown

 *   Addressing modes — indexed mode on more instructions
 *   `jsr (vector)`
 *   `jmp routine`
-*   comments in any spaces; forget the eol thing
 *   `outputs` on externals
 *   Routine is a kind of StorageLocation?
 (Location)?
 *   remove DELTA -> ADD/SUB (requires carry be notated on ADD and SUB though)